Submissions and Disclosures

 James Cridland is Podnews’s Editor.
 All personal investments over US$1,000 are chosen at the sole discretion of an investment manager, who he does not instruct beyond overall investment aims.

 James is also a consultant for podcast and radio companies, and a speaker at associated conferences and events.
 Some of these companies will pay him fees or expenses in the course of his work.
 He will disclose companies for whom he performs regular contracted work.
+He is on the Advisory Board of Captivate, a podcast hosting, analytics & marketing tool from Rebel Base Media.

 << Root of Evil podcast launches